apache/druid/docs/ingestion/data-management.md

 ## Deleting data

-Druid supports permanent deletion of segments that are in an "unused" state (see the [Segment lifecycle](#segment-lifecycle) section above).
+Druid supports permanent deletion of segments that are in an "unused" state (see the [Segment lifecycle](../design/architecture.html#segment-lifecycle) section of the Architecture page).

 The Kill Task deletes unused segments within a specified interval from metadata storage and deep storage.